alexeipancratov/gym-clean-architecture/README.md

 ## Useful CLI commands

+Execute the following commands from the root directory of the project:

 `dotnet ef migrations add GymsAndSubscriptionGyms -p src/GymManagement.Infrastructure -s src/GymManagement.Api` - creates a new migration

 `dotnet ef database update -p src/GymManagement.Infrastructure -s src/GymManagement.Api` - updates the database

+## Eventual consistency using domain events

+This project relies on eventual consistency when handling complicated flows which involve updating data in multiple places, e.g, `DeleteSubscriptionCommandHandler`.
+In this case, Admin's subscription gets assigned to null, and then a domain event is being raised - `SubscriptionDeletedEvent`.
+Then corresponding event handlers handle deletion of actual and related data.

+In order to optimize the duration of request execution event handlers will be executed after the response is sent.
+This is handled in the `EventualConsistencyMiddleware`.
+This middleware executes its logic inside a DB transaction so that either all event handlers succeed or none of them do.

+This approach is the opposite to "transactional consistency" where an "orchestrator" handles all the logic surrounding a business use-case, thus making request processing faster.
+There're several benefits to this approach:
+- high performance
+- flexible error handling (side effects can be retried multiple times in the background without user knowing about it)
+- scalability

 ## License